 To avoid a ransomware attack in the first place, here are some steps you can take to remain vigilant and prepared:

-Regular Security Software Updates – Keep all software programs up to date and working properly on all employee devices.
+Regular Security Software Updates – Keep all software programs up to date and working correctly on all employee devices.
 Developers will often patch vulnerabilities with new updates.

 Employee Training – Internal threats are one the largest sources of security breaches.
-Keep employees informed on security best practices so they can be aware of these types of attacks.
+For this reason, keep employees informed on security best practices.
+As a result, employees can be aware of these types of attacks.

-Cloud and Physical Backups – Backups are the most straightforward method to restore systems if you suffer a ransomware attack.
+Cloud and Physical Backups – Backups are the most straightforward method to restore systems if you suffer an attack.
 In most cases, you can wipe your computer and avoid paying a fee.
-Always have regular backups of important files on the cloud and an external hard drive.
+Always have regular backups of essential files on the cloud and an external hard drive.

-Use Pop-up Blockers – Install pop-up blocker software to protect against unwanted pop-ups and also browser hijacks, malware, and adware.
+Use Pop-up Blockers – Install pop-up blocker software to protect against unwanted pop-ups.
+Such as browser hijacks, malware, and adware.

-Partner with an MSP – Find the right data protection and backup solutions for your organization.
+Partner with Wahaya IT – Find the proper data protection and backup solutions for your organization.

 Prepare As If A Ransomware Attack Could Happen at Any Moment

 Find the right IT solutions to stop ransomware in its tracks.
-The experts at Wahaya IT Consulting can help pair you up with the right security solutions for your organization, employee awareness training, and regular backup tools.
+The experts at Wahaya IT can help.
+Wahaya IT can pair you up with the right security solutions for your organization.
+For example, we provide employee awareness training and regular backup tools.

 Contact Wahaya IT to learn more about our cybersecurity and cloud solutions.